 Steps to take to stop bullying

-Know that if you are a bully, you can in fact change your ways and behaviors.
+It is normal in life to have times when you feel angry or upset, but taking out our frustrations on other people is never the answer and won't help in identifying why we are angry or how to address the problem.
+If you recognise that you are bullying someone, you can change your ways and behaviours.
 Although it might be hard at first to stop bullying, know that it will be well worth it to put an end to you bullying others.

 First try to understand why you bully others

 - Try and take a deep look into why you are bullying others.

 - Do you bully others because it makes you feel better about yourself?
 Or maybe you bully others because you are unhappy or angry, or you yourself have been bullied before?

 - Whatever the reason is, try and understand how that reason connects to why you feel the need to bully currently.